-Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and from external agencies (this covers the Code of Practice, Autism training and Dyslexic training).
-Staff members are encouraged to attend voluntary twilight and Inset training to further develop skills and knowledge.
+Regular training and learning opportunities for staff on the subject of SEND and SEND teaching are provided both in school and from external agencies (this covers the Code of Practice, Autism training, Speech and Language and Visual and Hearing Impaired).
+Staff members are encouraged to attend twilight and inset training to further develop skills and knowledge.